Kingston Giving

 - Rolling basis with applications considered at month's end

-- Organizations can receive up to 3 grants per year (separate applications required)
+- Organisations can receive up to 3 grants per year (separate applications required)

 - Application method: Online form via Kingston Charitable Foundation Grants Application Form